Clinical Consultation

 working with patients or families who are skeptical about the benefits of psychotherapy and mental health treatments

-Psychopharmacology Consultation for Prescribers
+Psychopharmacology Consultation for Physicians and other Prescribers

 For psychiatrists and psychiatric nurse practitioners, consultation is available regarding patients who have failed to benefit adequately from multiple medication trials, including strategic combinations of psychotropic medications for treatment-resistant disorders, and the appropriate use of tricyclic (TCA) and monoamine oxidase inhibitor (MAOI) antidepressants.
 I am a member of the International MAOI Expert Group.

-Cultural and Identity-Related Clinical Questions
+Cultural and Identity-Related Clinical Questions for clinicians

 cultural, religious, political, gender, race, and sexuality-related factors that influence treatment